 WILLABAY: MORE THAN JUST OYSTERS

-We harvest clams and oysters daily at Oysterville Sea Farms.
+We offer fresh clams and oysters daily at Oysterville Sea Farms.
 You can snack on oyster shooters, crannie salsa, shrimp cocktails, or crannie pecan cookies on our deck overlooking Willapa Bay.
 Our seafood market offers oysters, clams, crab, smoked oysters, and razor clams, all either grown on our farms or purchased from the freshest local source.

 Foods produced by Oysterville Sea Farms are sold under the Willabay trademark.
 Willabay's fresh and diverse specialty food line features crannie condiments, cereals, wheat-free cereals, spices and breading, all of which can be purchased online.
 Willabay developed delicious recipes in its kitchen.
 When purchasing Anna Lena Select cranberry products, Maury Island Cake Mixes, Seaport Spices and Wholly Cow Cereal, Willabay added many generations worth of experience to its recipe knowledge.
 Information about products and their development can be found at our online storefront.

 The restoration and preservation of Oysterville Sea Farms and the Oysterville Sea Farms cannery is helped by the revenue generated through your purchases of Willabay products.